Rhyl1/Basra/README.md

 - After this, Am I responsive was used to test responsiveness.

 ## Deployment
-- The pages where deployed by activating the e
+- The pages where deployed by activating the GitHub pages on GitHub.
+This process makes the website accessible for user viathe internet.
 ## Credits

 ### Content